@ The Queen Elizabeth Hall, London

 McComb – and the Hip-hop influenced experimental group

 He currently teaches at

 San Francisco State while still performing with his quartet at established

-After nearly 20 years with Columbia records, Marsalis decided it
+After nearly 20 years with Columbia records, Marsalis

-in 2002.
+was formed in 2002.
 Branford explains:

-“… We want to provide a service to the community
+“… We want to provide a service

-music can be heard.”
+who make creative music can be heard.”

 To date Marsalis Music has released eleven compact

 lover’ just never seems to rest.
 He cannot be pinned down

 to one task alone.
 His creative skills and passion encompass many